 When you see numbers like 2.4GHz and 5GHz, those are just fancy terms for the bandwidth your wireless connection uses.
 Depending on your router, your wireless connection will use either option or both.
 The critical difference between 2.4GHz and 5GHz is how fast your internet will be.

 Most devices work on 2.4GHz, which means it can get pretty crowded.
-However, it is better for long-range use – which is the idea behind getting a WiFi extender.
-It is slower than 5GHz, but you can still use your devices when further away from the source.
+However, it's better for long-range use – which is the idea behind getting a WiFi extender.
+It's slower than 5GHz, but you can still use your devices when further away from the source.

 Aspects to Consider Before Buying a WiFi Booster For Your RV or Trailer

-WiFi boosters come in several designs, so you’ll have to figure out which type you need.
-Are you looking for a device that will make your signal stronger, or do you need something to help you find WiFi connections?
-Depending on what you are looking for, there is a WiFi booster that can help you stay updated on the outside world.
+RV WiFi boosters come in several designs, so you’ll have to figure out which type you need.
+Are you looking for a device that'll make your signal stronger, or do you need something to help find WiFi connections?
+Depending on what you are looking for, there's a WiFi booster that can help you stay updated on the outside world.

 Size and Design

-When choosing a WiFi booster, you should choose a design that works for the way you’ll be using it.
+When choosing a WiFi booster for RV living, you should choose a design that works for the way you’ll be using it.
 Some models are very small – usually no larger than your router.
 Other designs have LED indicators that allow you to see your signal strength.

 Determine how much room you have to install the booster before purchasing.
 Do you have enough room to store it on a table or a shelf?
 Do you have enough room in your outlet to plug it in?
 Several boosters let you plug in your device to get the best signal.
 Do you have enough room and a cord long enough to do that?

-Although a WiFi booster will give you faster speeds, your router needs to be able to support that speed.
+Although the best RV WiFi booster will give you faster speeds, your router needs to be able to support that speed.
 Your booster should complement your router, so check your router’s maximum output and buy a booster that supports it.
 In this case, having more isn’t always better.
 If you get a device that needs more speed than your router has, then it won’t work at all.